giuthas-speech-research-tools/unisyn_tools/README.md

 # Unisyn Tools
 Scripts for searching the Unisyn Lexicon for words meeting given criteria

-Unisyn is available from [https://www.cstr.ed.ac.uk/projects/unisyn/] and not part of this package nor licensed with the same license.
+Unisyn is available from [https://www.cstr.ed.ac.uk/projects/unisyn/] and not part of this package nor licensed with the same license nor mine to distribute in any manner.

 ## License and Copyright